Miyunn/dotfiles/readme.md

 - When using the install script after zsh is installed the script will stop, work around is to re-run the script
 - Installation script is not configured to install the plasma configs

+## Updating
+- To update the dotfiles you can run `git pull` in the dotfiles directory and re-run the install script